Shakespeare, Tchaikovsky & Me

 Shakespeare, Tchaikovsky & Me is a novelty album by actress, model and Playmate Jayne Mansfield in 1964.
-She recited Shakespeare's sonnets and poems by Marlowe, Browning, Wordsworth, Herrick, and others against a background of Tchaikovsky's music for the album.
+She recited Shakespeare's sonnets and poems by Christopher Marlowe, Robert Browning, William Wordsworth, Robert Herrick, and others against a background of Pyotr Ilyich Tchaikovsky's music for the album.
 The album cover depicted a bouffant-coiffed Mansfield with lips pursed and breasts barely covered by a fur stole, posing between busts of the Russian composer and the Bard of Avon.

 The New York Times described the album as the actress reading "30-odd poems in a husky, urban, baby voice".
 The paper's reviewer went on to state that "Miss Mansfield is a lady with apparent charms, but reading poetry is not one of them."